andreydro/telegram-bot-translator/README.md

-This bot will help you find basic phrases in any language you want.
-You can choose language and category or write phrase you want to translate.
+This bot will help you find basic phrases in English, French and German You can choose language and category or write phrase you want to translate.